 What a Puppy Taught Me About Customer Service

-Last year, I adopted a very cute Cheagle (Chihuahua-Beagle mix) named Buddy.
+A couple years ago, I adopted a very cute Cheagle (Chihuahua-Beagle mix) named Buddy.
 Buddy was abandoned by his owner in North Carolina and rescued by an organization in New York.
 He was shy at first, and his anxiety quickly became evident: clawing at the door frantically when left alone, whimpering and shaking in the elevator, cowering on the sidewalk in congested streets.